Planning a holiday this summer? It’s worth checking your passport now.

 If your passport runs out at least six months after the date you’re returning to the UK, you can carry on and book your trip.
-If you have less than six months’ validity, we recommend applying for a new passport straight away, as you are likely to be required to have three to six months left on your document beyond your return date (if you hold only a British passport, that is).
-Check with the UK consulate of the country or countries you’re visiting or take a look at the entry requirements on the Foreign, Commonwealth & Development Office (FCDO; formerly the FCO) advice pages for the destination you’re visiting.
+If you have less than six months’ validity, we recommend applying for a new passport as soon as possible.

 Remember: you can apply to renew your passport at any time, regardless of its expiry date.
-However, as of September 2018, any unexpired time on your previous passport will be lost due to a policy change from the Passport Office.
-Previously, you could carry up to nine months over.
+However, you cannot carry-over any ‘unused’ months.

 Note that passports that still carry the European Union wording will be valid until they expire.